reframe-hpc/reframe/docs/config_reference.rst

 Custom Job Scheduler Resources
 ==============================

-ReFrame allows you to define custom scheduler resources for each partition that you can then transparently access through the :attr:`~reframe.core.pipeline.RegressionTest.extra_resources` attribute of a regression test or the environment.
+ReFrame allows you to define custom scheduler resources for each partition/environment that can then be transparently accessed through the :attr:`~reframe.core.pipeline.RegressionTest.extra_resources` attribute of a regression test or the environment.

 .. py:attribute:: systems.partitions.resources.name